awsdocs/amazon-ecs-developer-guide/doc_source/cloudwatch-container-insights.md

 **Important**
 For clusters containing tasks or services using the EC2 launch type, your container instances must be running version 1\.29\.0 or later of the Amazon ECS agent\.
 For more information, see [Amazon ECS Container Agent Versions](container_agent_versions.md)\.

-**To opt in in all IAM users or roles on your account to Container Insights\-enabled clusters using the console**
+**To opt in all IAM users or roles on your account to Container Insights\-enabled clusters using the console**

 1. As the root user of the account, open the Amazon ECS console at [https://console\.aws\.amazon\.com/ecs/](https://console.aws.amazon.com/ecs/)\.